Breaking change detection – Overview

 files as well.

-This is especially useful for GitHub where they can be retrieved for any commit or branch.
+This is especially useful for GitHub, where you can retrieve them for any commit or branch.

 This example assumes your repo is github.com/foo/bar